Dynatrace/dynatrace-configuration-as-code-core/CONTRIBUTING.md

 We use [github.com/stretchr/testify](github.com/stretchr/testify) as a testing/assert library.

-In general, we aim for test coverage above 80% but do not enfore hard limits, please make sure your code is reasonably well covered by tests.
+Generally, we aim for test coverage above 80% but don't enforce hard limits.
+Please make sure your code is reasonably well covered by tests.

 ## Checking in go mod and sum files

-Go module files `go.mod` and `go.sum` are checked-in in the root folder of the repo, so generally run `go` from there.
+Go module files `go.mod` and `go.sum` are checked-in in the root folder of the repo, so generally, run `go` from there.

-`mod` and `sum` may change while building the project.
+`go.mod` and `go.sum` may change while building the project.
-To keep those files clean off unnecessary changes, please always run `go mod tidy` before committing changes to these files!
+To keep those files clean of unnecessary changes, please always run `go mod tidy` before committing changes to these files!

 ## General information on code

-### Test Mocks

-Go Mockgen is used for some generated mock files.
-You will have to generate them.
-To explicitly generate the mocked files, run `make mocks` in the root folder.

 ### Formatting